 - This person should be ready to respond to an email sent February 19th at 4:30pm to attempt to secure your spot in the community.
 Please ensure the group leader is available to view and respond to an email at this time.

 - Questions about your interest in the community.

 On or around February 14th, all applicants whose applications have been accepted for consideration will be contacted to alert them of their continuation in the selection process.
 Group leaders from groups where all members have applied will be sent an email on February 19th at 4:30pm asking to confirm the group’s participation in community.
 They will need to reply simply stating “we are interested” and the community will be filled primarily based on a first-come, first-served basis.

 PLEASE NOTE: spaces are limited in this community and apartments will be filled on a first come, first served basis, to be determined based on responses to the email sent on this date to group leaders.

-Members of groups selected to live in the community must attend a meeting the week of February 27th, 2017 to select apartment in Pilarz Hall (exact date to be communicated with participants).
+Members of groups selected to live in the community must attend a meeting the week of either February 19th or 26th, 2018 to select apartment in Pilarz Hall (exact date to be communicated with participants).

 If you need additional information before applying, you may attend an Information Session either Monday, February 5th or Tuesday, February 6th (both at 6:30pm) in Collegiate Hall.